Galois cohomology of reductive groups over global fields: Abstract

 \section{Abstract}

-Generalizing Tate's results for tori, we give closed formulas for the abelian Galois cohomology groups $H^1_\tx{ab}(F,G)$ and $H^2_\tx{ab}(F,G)$ of a connected reductive group $G$ over a global field $F$, and obtain formulas, suitable for computer computations, for the first nonabelian Galois cohomology set $H^1(F,G)$ of $G$ and for the second Galois cohomology group $H^2(F,T)$ of an $F$-torus $T$.
+We give closed formulas for the abelian Galois cohomology groups $H^1_{\rm ab}(F,G)$ and $H^2_{\rm ab}(F,G)$ of a connected reductive group $G$ over a global field $F$ in terms of the algebraic fundamental group $\pi_1(G)$ introduced earlier by one of us (M.B.).
+We further give closed formulas for the effects of restriction, corestriction, and localization, in terms of these formulas and the analogous known formulas in the case of local fields.
+Building on this, we give formulas, suitable for computer computations, for the first nonabelian Galois cohomology set $H^1(F,G)$ of $G$ and for the second Galois cohomology group $H^2(F,T)$ of an $F$-torus $T$.

+As a preparation for the derivation of our formulas, we review the interpretation of Tate cohomology of a finite group in terms of the stable derived category of ${\mathbb Z}[\Gamma]$-modules due to Buchweitz, and relate it to the explicit definition via cochains due to Kottwitz--Shelstad.
+We use this to construct the Tate--Nakayama isomorphisms for bounded complexes of tori over local and global fields, whose specialization to complexes of length $2$ is then applied to obtain the desired formulas.